Tested to Last

 Pella uses an infrared camera to visually show the efficiency of the glass in the window.
 We compare double-pane glass with no coatings or argon gas to double-pane glass with Low-E coating and argon gas.
 See what helps keep your home warmer in the winter and cooler in the summer.

-For Pella HurricaneShield windows and patio doors rated to ASTM E1996 missile D rating, Pella fires a two-by-four at 50 feet per second at the window to test the laminated glass.
+or Pella HurricaneShield windows and patio doors rated to ASTM E1996 missile D rating, Pella fires a two-by-four at 50 feet per second at the window to test the laminated glass.
 The window and laminate need to remain intact to prevent a large rush of air and debris from entering the home, which could create enough pressure to lift the roof off causing the walls to blow over.
-After impact, we cycle the window nine-thousand times at hurricane pressures to help ensure the window will remain intact.

 A testament to Pella’s innovation throughout the 92-year company history – with over 150 patents displayed.
 There is a history of innovation at Pella Corporation, which continues to be a core part of our culture.